yxiao1996/yxiao1996.github.io/_posts/2018-7-9-Build-a-simple-launch-file-synthesis-tool-using-PLY.md

 * additional C code for each regular expression (what do you want the compiler to do after finding each kind of token)

 In Python, lex module in PLY(python-lex-yacc) provide the same functionality as lex, with highly similar configuration rules.

+Although PLY is a Python module, it is a bit different to other packages when using.
+When using classes in most of other Python packages, like numpy, OpenCV, or panda, etc. You do initializations through the __init__() functions built in the class.
+However, PLY does not applied this convention, but mimic what you have to do when using lex.
+So, when using PLY, you usually have to set up a configuration including several variables, and probably many functions in your python environment.
+Then you can call the lex funcion from PLY, and PLY will give you a scanner.

+Now, let me briefly scatch out a piece of code using PLY to generate a scanner:

+    from ply import lex

+    tokens = [TOKEN_0, TOKEN_1, ...]

+    def t_TOKEN_0(t):
+        r'(regular expression of TOKEN_0)'
+        # code about TOKEN_0
+        ...

+    def t_TOKEN_1(t):
+        r'(regular expression of TOKEN_1)'
+        # code about TOKEN_1
+        ...

+    ...

+    lex

+Needless to mention, we have to import the module first, with:

+    from ply import lex

+Next, we have to set all the tokens' name in a list called **tokens**, may be we want a 'PLUS' operator, an 'EQUALS' operator, or some other kinds of symbols.
+Here, we put their names in a list:

+    tokens = [TOKEN_0, TOKEN_1, ...]

+After assigning names for each token, we have to define their behavior.
+To define this, we have to provide two parts of information for each token.
+We have to answer two questions for each token: How can we find the token in string?
+What do you want to do after finding the token?
+To do this, we define one function for each token.
+For example:

+    def t_TOKEN_0(t):
+        r'(regular expression of TOKEN_0)'
+        # code about TOKEN_0

+Each of these functions contains two part, first part is a regular expression, second part is the additional code.
+Scanner use the regular expression to find tokens in string, then run the additional code.